 The district has a policy of nondiscrimination on the basis of sex.
 This policy applies to all students insofar as participation in programs and activities is concerned, with few exceptions such as contact sports, in accordance with federal law.
 A complaint may be filed with the Superintendent's office.
-Questions regarding Title IX may be referred to the school's Title IX coordinator or the Office of Civil Rights.
-HUSD's title IX is the responsibility of the Special Project Director at HUSD.
-That person name is Mitchell Drye, email: mdrye@husd.net, phone: 760-356-2974.
-Additional information can be found on the www.husd.net web page.
+Questions regarding Title IX may be referred to the school's Title IX coordinator or the Office of

+Civil Rights.
+The Title IX coordinator is Eric Velazquez, Director of Special Projects, 621 E. 6th St., Holtville, CA 92250, (760) 356-0600, evelazquez@husd.net.